-The Solar Tomorrows Fellowship will reach educators and learners of all ages throughout Arizona by creating educational materials about solar technologies and choices, clean-energy transitions, and issues of energy equity and justice.
+The Solar Tomorrows Fellowship reaches educators and learners of all ages throughout Arizona through educational materials about solar technologies and choices, clean-energy transitions, and issues of energy equity and justice.

-Four fellows—with experience working in the realms of K-12 education, informal education, lifelong learning, and journalism/popular media—will work with ASU faculty and local experts to create materials for a broad array of different learning settings, populations, and communities.
-Fellows will collaborate over an eight-week period in the summer of 2023, and receive a stipend to support their work.
+In the summer of 2023, four fellows—with experience working in the realms of K-12 education, informal education, lifelong learning, and journalism/popular media—worked with ASU faculty and local experts to create materials for a broad array of different learning settings, populations, and communities.

 The Solar Tomorrows Fellowship is presented by Arizona State University’s Center for Science and the Imagination and Center for Energy and Society, and is supported by a grant from EarthShare through their “The Energy of One, The Power of Many” program.
 The project is led by Ruth Wylie, CSI’s assistant director, along with Clark A. Miller, director of the Center for Energy and Society, and Joey Eschrich, CSI’s managing editor.